zencart/documentation/CONTRIBUTING.md

 ---
 </pre>

-The value of `weight` denotes a sort-order.
-Please choose a value that makes sense given where it fits with existing articles.
-In most situations it makes sense to use a single value (say 10) and let alphabetic sorting be used.
-If you have an article you want on top, just use a smaller sort order for that article ("About <topic> articles in `/user` do this.)
+- The value of `weight` denotes a sort-order.
+Within folders, please set as follows:

+    - Use `weight: 10` as the default.
+This way alphabetic sorting will be used for most content, which is what is desired.

+    - Use `weight: -1` for the first article in a folder (generally a "Using &lt;subsystem&gt;" or "About &lt;subsystem&gt;" type article).

+    - There are a few exceptions to this rule, such as Release History (sorted in reverse chronological order) and Admin Pages (sorted in the order they appear in Zen Admin), but for the most part, this rule is followed.

 - Don't use a headline starting with #.
 The `title` in the block above is sufficient.

 - Use backticks for denoting code and filenames.
-For example `includes/classes/shopping_cart.php` should be coded as `includes/classes/shopping_cart.php`
+For example, the filename "includes/classes/shopping\_cart.php" should be coded as
+`includes/classes/shopping_cart.php`

 - If you do need to escape an underscore outside of backticks, you can use a backslash, like this: `\_`.